matackett/datafest-web/content/sponsors.md

 <img style="width:320px;float:left;padding-right:20px" src="/logos/jmp.png">

-[JMP](http://www.jmp.com/en_us/home.html) (pronounced "jump") is a business unit of SAS that produces interactive software for desktop statistical discovery.
+JMP (pronounced "jump") is a business unit of SAS that produces interactive software for desktop statistical discovery.
+John Sall, SAS co-founder and Executive Vice President, created this dynamic software in 1989 and remains its chief architect and leader of the JMP division.
+Developed with scientists and engineers in mind, JMP has grown into a family of statistical discovery tools tailored to meet specific needs and used worldwide in almost every industry.
+By combining interactive data analysis with visualization, JMP accelerates the path to useful insights and meaningful discoveries.
+Find out more at [jmp.com](http://www.jmp.com).

 <br><br><br><br><br><br><br>